Unity7/Unity7/README.md

 ## About Me

 Hey My Name is Bay Bui.
 I am enthusiastic about techonology, finance, and investments.
 I graduated from the University of California, Los Angeles for my undergraduate.
+I continued my education with the UCLA Coding bootcamp extension program where I fell in love with technology and coding.
 I do fine arts and am a collector.
 I enjoy sports, fitness, biking, and meditation.

 ## Coding Profiles